akberthegreat2/Mirror/packages/mirror_core/README.md

 )
 ```

 `Pipeline.inputs` declares accepted input names.
-Actual values are supplied at execution time.
+Actual values are supplied at
+execution time.

-See the repository `ARCHITECTURE.md` and `docs/implementation/core-hardening-phase-1.md` for ownership and lifecycle guarantees.
+See `ARCHITECTURE.md` and `docs/implementation/core-hardening-phase-1.md` for
+ownership and lifecycle guarantees.